eggsyntax/sonify/README.md

 For my dev environment, anyway, nosetest runs better if I actively add the sonify directory to virtualenv's pythonpath.
-So edit ./lib/python2.7/site-packages/sonify.pth and put in the line /Users/egg/Documents/Programming/sonify-env/sonify
+So edit ./lib/python2.7/site-packages/sonify.pth and put in the line like:
+/Users/egg/Documents/Programming/sonify-env/sonify